Rmano/xkcdcolors/README.md

 He obtained a nice list of around 950 color names.
 It's not at all surprising that a lot of people forged `CloudyBlue`, but some color is really surprising, like for example `BabyPoopGreen` or `DullPink`...

+### LICENSE

+This package use Randall Munroe's file [rgb.txt](https://xkcd.com/color/rgb.txt) which is distributed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+You can use that license or [LPPL 1.3c](https://www.latex-project.org/lppl/lppl-1-3c/)